shotover/shotover-proxy/docs/src/user-guide/observability.md

 # Metrics

-This interface will serve Prometheus metrics from `/metrics`.
+This optional interface will serve Prometheus metrics from `/metrics`.
+It will be disabled if the field `observability_interface` is not provided in `configuration.yaml`.
 The following metrics are included by default, others are transform specific.

 | Name                                       | Labels      | Data type               | Description                                                               |
 |--------------------------------------------|-------------|-------------------------|---------------------------------------------------------------------------|